 I use WordPress which I am happy with, but do keep in mind that WordPress updates and this can sometimes cause havoc to your website.
 Plugins that once worked may not be compatible, other plugins may crash your site.
 This is when you will praise the online gods that you backed up.

 Ask your service provider how to backup or add a backup plugin, such as UpDraft.
 Back up your images!
-I use iDrive which backs up automatically or you can set it up manually (I ran it overnight initially).

-9. SEO like a boss
+9. SEO Like a Boss

 SEO is probably one aspect of travel blogging that bloggers mistakenly think they can work out later.
 To get blog traffic, you want to learn how to SEO from the word go.
 Each article should be the answer to questions that people type into the Google search bar!
 I learnt the hard way – learn from my mistakes!
 Plan your articles – what are the keywords (and ‘longtail phrases’) that you are trying to rank #1 in Google for (how do I know which ones I’ll rank for?
 I’ll help you below!)
 Make sure you use your main (realistic) keywords in your